HL7/VhDir/pages/_includes/vhdir-practitionerrole-intro.md

 **Extensions:**

-1. Network (0..*) - a reference to the healthcare provider insurance networks the practitioner participates in through their role
+1. [Network](StructureDefinition-network-reference.html) (0..*) - a reference to the healthcare provider insurance networks the practitioner participates in through their role
-1. NewPatients (0..*) - indicates whether the practitioner is accepting new patients in their role
+1. [NewPatients](StructureDefinition-newpatients.html) (0..*) - indicates whether the practitioner is accepting new patients in their role
-1. NewPatientProfile (0..1) - a description of the type of new patients a practitioner accepts in their role (e.g. pediatric only)
+1. [NewPatientProfile](StructureDefinition-newpatientprofile.html) (0..*) - a description of the type of new patients a practitioner accepts in their role (e.g. pediatric only)
-1. Qualification (0..*) - indicates qualifications the practitioner has through their role (e.g. registered to prescribe controlled substances)
+1. [Qualification](StructureDefinition-qualification.html) (0..*) - indicates qualifications the practitioner has through their role (e.g. registered to prescribe controlled substances)
-1. DigitalCertificate (0..*) - a digital certificate associated with the practitioner in their role
+1. [DigitalCertificate](StructureDefinition-digitalcertificate.html) (0..*) - a digital certificate associated with the practitioner in their role

 **Terminology**